How to Remove Firefox Snap from Ubuntu Linux

 This command will uninstall the Firefox snap and purge all associated data, leaving no residual files on your system.

-Install Firefox on Ubuntu via Ubuntu Mozilla Team PPA
+Install Firefox via Ubuntu Mozilla Team PPA

-Step 1: Checking and Installing Required Packages on Ubuntu
+Checking and Installing Required Packages

 In our journey to secure and up-to-date browsing with Firefox, the first crucial step involves ensuring that our system has all the necessary tools.
 This prerequisite check relies on installing two essential packages: software-properties-common and apt-transport-https.
 The former allows efficient repository management, while the latter equips the package manager to retrieve packages via HTTPS safely.